porterjamesj/website/content/blog/wedding-videobooth.md

 illuminate each other and their surroundings enough to confuse our algorithm.

 Unfortunately, this didn't solve all our problems.
-The color profiles of the bulbs didn't line up as neatly as we'd hoped with the RGB values the webcam measured.
+The colors of the bulbs didn't line up as neatly as we'd hoped with the actual red, green, and blue values the webcam measured.
 The simple strategy of identifying, e.g. the greenest blob as the green bulb was pretty unreliable—sometimes the blue bulb actually had the most green.
 Similar problems happened with all three colors.